 How long should dress shirt sleeves be

-A common quandary when getting measured for a shirt is how long should the sleeves be.
-Often when clients order a shirt, they show us their current shirt and ask for an opinion on whether it is too long, too short or in any event what the proper sleeve length is for their dress shirt.
+A common dilemma when getting measured for a shirt is how long should the sleeves be.
+Often when clients order a shirt, they show us their current shirt and ask for an opinion on whether it is too long, too short or in any event determining the proper sleeve length for their dress shirt.
 It’s important to note that the sleeve won’t appear to be the same length as you bend your arm.
-The sleeve will be longest with arm outstretched and your arms down.
+The sleeve will be longest when your arms are outstretched and down.

 Shirt sleeve is too long.
 You can tell because the fabric gathers on both sides and looks baggy.

 Length is not the only variable determining if your shirt feels too short.
 The circumference of the upper arm which tapers of as you move from the elbow to the cuff is also a factor.
 The correct circumference will allow for movement and bending of the arm without stressing the fabric or leading to excessive bagginess.
 Two people might have the same arm length but different bicep widths which can stress the fabric at the elbows.
+This is particular true for muscular individuals and body builders who typically need a wider upper arm circumference.
 Our made to measure service works with you to craft a circumference and sleeve length that is ideal for your arm.

 There are a few other methods that can be applied to determine the correct shirt sleeve length.
 One of those if comparing where the shirt sleeve falls relative to a jacket.
 Assuming the jacket is the correct size you want about half an inch of the shirt sleeve to be visible.
-If the shirt sleeve is entirely hidden by the jacket, then tour sleeves are too short.
+If the shirt sleeve is entirely hidden by the jacket, then the sleeves are too short.
 Dress shirts are a centerpiece of men’s fashion and any jacket should complement rather than hide your shirt.
-The cuffs are an area of the shirt that is more.
+The cuffs are one of the more ornamental areas of a shirt and thus are worth displaying.
 This is especially true when wearing cuff links since you want the cuff links to be visible.
-Likewise, if the entire cuff protrudes bast the jacket sleeve it creates an uncouth look.
+Likewise, if the entire cuff protrudes past the jacket sleeve it creates an uncouth look.
 Ideally you want about half an inch of the cuff to be visible when wearing a jacket.
 The same goes for those who like to wear a sweater and want their cuffs to still be visible.
+As far as sweaters are concerned, this is why V-necks can often do more justice than crew necks since they let you showcase the collar and tie whereas a crew-neck hides most of the collar.

 This dress shirt sleeve is too tight.
 You can tell because the fabric bunches on one inside of the elbow whilst being fully stretched and stressed on the outside.